KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free_mobile.md

 :::note
 Installation Instructions
-:   Install the Sith Specter/Rece compatibility option if using Ajunta Pall's Swords.
+:   Install the VarsityPuppet/Rece compatibility option if using Ajunta Pall's Swords.
 :::

 ___